arzkar/Product-Logistics-API/README.md

 # API Usage

-This API has been developed with Python version 3.8.5 and it is expected that the Python version installed in your system is 3.8.5 or above.
+- This API has been developed with Python version 3.8.5 and it is expected that the Python version installed in your system is 3.8.5 or above.

+- A default admin user with username `admin` and password `admin` will be created.
+You are expected to update the password using `/user/update/` endpoint before using the API in production.

 ## Install the dependencies & run